-Require facilities that manage hazardous materials or hazardous waste in stationary or fixed storage tanks and that are in areas at risk of inundation from sea-level rise and flooding to conduct sea-level rise studies to address the risk of hazardous materials release from rising water levels, including rising groundwater.
-Require these facilities to incorporate best management practices to reduce the risk of release.
+Require industrial projects involving use, management, or generation of hazardous materials or waste, particularly those utilizing stationary or fixed storage tanks, in areas at risk from sea level rise, surface or emergent aroundwater flooding, or tsunami to incorporate best management practices to reduce risk and prepare plans for prevention and remediation of hazardous materials/waste releases resulting from inundation.
+Remediation plans must meet regulatory standards for protection of people and the environment in the event of permanent inundation and include financial assurances to guarantee implementation.
 HS-P9.6 Require transport of hazardous materials via the safest available method for each material, avoiding Impacted Communities, populated areas, and areas subject to natural hazards whenever possible.
+HS-P9.7

-HS-P9.7 Prioritize implementation of safety projects along hazardous material transportation corridors in Impacted Communities to address high-risk scenarios.
+Prioritize implementation of projects that reduce the risk of hazardous materials transportation accidents along hazardous material transportation corridors in Impacted Communities.
 HS-P9.8

-Require applicants for projects in Impacted Communities that involve hazardous materials or hazardous waste to provide clear information in plain language about potential hazards their projects pose to nearby residents.
+Require applicants for projects that involve hazardous materials or hazardous waste to provide clear information in plain language about potential hazards their projects pose to nearby communities at the beginning of the review process.
 Review and verify this information, make it available to residents, and encourage project applicants to host at least one community meeting to discuss potential hazards.
 HS-P9.9

-Discourage construction of new large-scale facilities that treat, store, or dispose of hazardous waste from off-site sources and negatively impact Impacted Communities.
-HS-P9.10 Prohibit new hazardous waste facilities in the following areas:
+Deny entitlements for construction of new large-scale facilities that treat, store, or dispose of hazardous waste from off-site sources and negatively impact Impacted Communities.
+HS-P9.10

+Prohibit new hazardous waste facilities in the following areas: